davidfekke/fek.io/src/blog/2019-03-27/nasty-scroll-bug-in-the-wk-web-view-in-i-os-12.md

 cover_image: "./keyboard.png"
 ---

 I came across a nasty bug in the WKWebView in iOS 12 today when it comes to dismissing the keyboard.
 What happens sometime when the user scrolls the webview while a textarea is selected, and then they dismiss the keyboard, it leaves the section of the webview that was covered by the keyboard unusable.
-We have a reload method that can clear this, but then the user will lose all of the input they have enetered into their forms.
+We have a reload method that can clear this, but then the user will lose all of the input they have entered into their forms.

 I came across this [issue](https://github.com/apache/cordova-ios/issues/417) on the Cordova [repo](https://github.com/apache/cordova-ios) on github.